cbcrg/pergola/_sources/ready_to_use_scripts.rst.txt

 ..
 This command will result in the following output file:

-In the case were the input file encodes time as decimal values (for instance tenth of seconds).
+In the case were the time inside the input file is encode as decimal values (for instance tenth of seconds).

 ::